 Drafting Commercial Contracts in Legal English

-Drafting International Commercial Agreements in Legal English
+Drafting Contracts in Legal English Course

 You will gain a comprehensive knowledge of the common problems, the language needed and the latest contract drafting techniques with Legal English UK's Drafting International Commercial Contracts course in London, Online, in Dubai and around the world.
 Say YES to a law and language course that incorporates structured practive and direct learning to enhance your skills at contract drafting.

 Your expert teacher will focus on the "seven stars" of drafting international commercial contracts using the UNIQUE method of Legal English teaching.

 - Learn to identify common errors and how to re-draft contract clauses with panache